MikeHopcroft/labyrinth/documentation/src/get_labyrinth.src.md

 This will install the `labyrinth` tool in your global npm cache and add `labyrinth` the path in your shell.
 To test your installation try

-[//]: # (varbatim labyrinth version)
+[//]: # (script labyrinth version)
 ~~~
 $ labyrinth version
 labyrinth version 0.0.6

 ~~~

+## Sample Files
-The github repo contains a number of sample graph files.
-If you plan to follow the [tutorial steps](../tutorial.md), use the `samples` sub-command to download the samples:
+This tutorial makes use of a number of sample graph files which reside in the [data](https://github.com/MikeHopcroft/labyrinth/tree/main/data) folder of the the [labyrinth repo](https://github.com/MikeHopcroft/labyrinth/).
+If you installed [labyrinth-nsg](https://www.npmjs.com/package/labyrinth-nsg) directly from npm, you can use the `samples` sub-command to download these files:

 [//]: # (verbatim labyrinth samples)
 ~~~